 - Credit history: This includes a lot of factors regarding credit.
 Opening credit accounts, having a lot of credit accounts, and the amount of time you have had your credit accounts all affect your credit history and score.
 Be careful when applying for new credit because you risk damaging your credit score.

-- Types of credit you have: Someone with many different types of credit open will have a much worse credit score then if they didn’t take those loans.
+- Types of credit you have: Someone with many different types of credit open will have a much worse credit score than if they didn’t take those loans.
 Different credit types include things like mortgages, multiple credit cards, and loans for multiple different areas.

 - Hard inquiries: When an inquiry is made on your credit report it can either be a hard or soft inquiry.
 Hard inquiries are when the company you are applying for credit from performs the inquiry, and soft inquiries are when you perform the inquiry yourself.
 Only hard inquiries affect your credit score because they are a part of a credit application.